camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 ```bash
 docker compose exec airflow-webserver airflow tasks test ml_pipeline_dag preprocess 2025-01-01
 ```

+## Monitoring DAGs in Airflow UI
+The Airflow web interface helps verify that the ML pipeline is running correctly from start to finish.
+It allows you to:
+- View all available DAGs
+- Manually trigger DAG runs
+- Monitor task statuses (e.g., success, failed, retrying)
+- Access detailed logs for debugging
+- Visualize task dependencies and schedules

 ## Optional: Local Development without Docker
 You can run the ML pipeline outside of Docker for faster debugging and testing.